Madison declares year-old Far East Side apartment complex a nuisance

 Royal Capital's plan to improve conditions at the Harmony includes the addition of services and, by July 1, security cameras and security guards, as well as better enforcement of tenant rules.

-Zilavy said the city will monitor the situation there for about 60 days before making a decision on whether to take any further action, which could include fines and charging Royal Capital for police and other city services needed at the property.
+Zilavy said the city will monitor the situation for about 60 days before deciding whether to take further action, which could include fines and charging Royal Capital for police and other city services needed at the property.

 Royal Capital development manager Terrell Walter said in an email that his company has a "high level of confidence in Wisconsin Management Company to effectively and professionally manage Harmony at Grandview Commons."